MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 3. Click the pencil icon to add a **title** for your trailer (255 characters or fewer).
 4. If you want to add more trailers to the listing, click **Add trailer** and repeat the steps listed above.

+> [!TIP]
+> If you have created Store listings in multiple languages, you can select **Choose from existing trailers** to reuse the trailers you've already uploaded.
+You don't have to upload them individually for each language.

-To remove a trailer, click the **X** next to its file name.
-You can choose whether to remove it from only the current Store listings, or from all Store listings for your product (that is, for only this language or for all languages).
+To remove a trailer from a listing, click the **X** next to its file name.
+You can choose whether to remove it from only the current Store listing in which you are working, or to remove it from from all of your product's Store listings (in every language).

 ### Trailer requirements

 When providing your trailers, be sure to follow these requirements:

 - The video format must be MOV or MP4.
-- The video duration must be less than 30 minutes.
+- The video duration shouldn't exceed 60 seconds.
-- The file size of the trailer can’t exceed 10 GB.
+- The file size of the trailer shouldn't exceed 2 GB.
+- The video resolution must be either 1920 x 1080 pixels or 3840 x 2160 pixels.
-- The thumbnail must be a PNG file with a resolution of 1920 x 1080 pixels.
+- The thumbnail must be a PNG file with a resolution of either 1920 x 1080 pixels or 3840 x 2160 pixels.
 - The title can’t exceed 255 characters.

 Like the other fields on the Store listing page, trailers must pass certification before you can publish them to the Store.
 Be sure your trailers comply with the [Windows Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx).